PDAL/PDAL/doc/faq.rst

   The proper spelling of the project name is PDAL, in uppercase.
 It is pronounced to rhyme with "GDAL".

-  .. it is properly pronounced like the dog though :)
+  .. it is properly pronounced like the dog though :) -- hobu
 |
 * Why do I get the error "Couldn't create ... stage of type ..."?